How Do You Make Good Homemade Chili?

-I decided to have a look around the kitchen and came up with enough ingredients to make some homemade ground beef chili.
-Thankfully, I had some ground beef thawed out in the fridge, and enough cans of food to make it happen.
+I decided to have a look around the kitchen and came up with enough ingredients to make a homemade chili recipe.
+Thankfully, I had some ground beef thawed out in the fridge, and enough cans of chili ingredients to make it happen.

 Full recipe and instructions below.

 I didn’t want to dirty too many dishes, so I decided to brown the meat in the bottom of a large saucepan since I would already be using it to simmer everything when I completed the homemade chili recipe.

 I had two pounds of meat, but you really don’t need any more than one pound.

 I cut up some grape tomatoes, into bite-sized pieces, that I had bought to make a salad (and never did), and threw those into the pot.

 I shop at Aldi’s quite often and have to buy more than one onion at a time.
 I usually end up with more onion than I know what to do with, so this was a good way to get rid of some extra onion.

 Brown the meat and add the tomatoes and onions.